Total members 10262 | Gratitudes |It is currently Thu May 24, 2012 5:15 am Login / Join Codemiles

 --------------------------------------------------------------------

 PHP is similar in structure to Perl and C. You use curly braces { }, to define blocks of code, and the semi-colon to specify the end of a statement.
 If you are familiar with Perl, then you should have no difficulty learning PHP.
 It maintains all the traditional loops, if/else, and subroutines that are expected in a programming language.
-One difference you will note is that the code is ?embedded in with the HTML, but you can use a seperate file instead.
+One difference you will note is that the code is ?embedded in with the HTML, but you can use a separate file instead.
 The PHP code is differentiated from HTML code by use of the <?php and ?> opening and closing tags.
 These tell the server that when it finds a PHP file, to scan through for these tags, and execute the code in between them.
 The server recognizes a PHP enabled file by it's extension, .php.
 These are essentially HTML files with PHP code in them.

 An Example PHP Program